-A study of almost 107,000 women, ages 50-79, followed for an average 18 years, found that one serving or more of fried chicken a week was associated with a 13 percent higher risk of death during the study period, and a serving of fried fish or shellfish per week was associated with a seven percent greater risk of death (BMJ, Jan 23, 2019;364:k5420).
+A study of more than 150,000 older U.S. veterans showed that eating fried foods is associated with increased risk for heart attacks (Clinical Nutrition, July 05, 2019).
+Another study of almost 107,000 women, ages 50-79, followed for an average 18 years, found that one serving or more of fried chicken a week was associated with a 13 percent higher risk of death during the study period, and a serving of fried fish or shellfish per week was associated with a seven percent greater risk of death (BMJ, Jan 23, 2019;364:k5420).
 In this U.S. study, the Women's Health Initiative, those who ate the most fried foods also ate the least healthful diets: they ate fewer vegetables, fruits and whole grains, and more sugar-sweetened beverages, red meat, processed meat, trans fats and salt.
 They also tended to be younger, less educated, more likely to smoke, less likely to exercise, and more likely to be overweight and/or diabetic.
 The authors adjusted for these factors when they computed the death rates of those who ate more fried foods compared to those who ate less.

-Another study followed more than 75,000 healthy men and women for 6-13 years and found that those who ate meat, fish or chicken cooked at high temperatures or over a flame (grilling/barbecuing, broiling, or roasting), two or more times a week, suffered a marked increase in becoming diabetic (Diabetes Care, Mar 12, 2018 and Aug 2017;40(8):1041-1049).
-The association between high temperature cooking and diabetes remained for fish, chicken and red meat individually and preferring well-done meat appeared to increase risk also.
+A third study followed more than 75,000 healthy men and women for 6-13 years and found that those who ate meat, fish or chicken cooked at high temperatures or over a flame (grilling/barbecuing, broiling, or roasting), two or more times a week, suffered a marked increase in becoming diabetic (Diabetes Care, Mar 12, 2018 and Aug 2017;40(8):1041-1049).
 Eating French fries has also been associated with increased risk for premature death, heart attacks and some cancers (American J of Clin Nutr, July 2017;106(1):162-167).
-However, a study from Spain found no association between fried foods and risk of death (BMJ, Jan 24, 2012;344:e363), possibly because their subjects did not eat in restaurants where the oil is reheated and reused many times (typical in the U.S.), which increases the formation of advanced glycation endproducts (AGEs) and trans fats that have been shown to increase risk for heart attacks, diabetes and cancers.

 AGEs have been shown to turn on your immune system to cause inflammation (Curr Diabetes Rev, May 2008;4(2):92-100; J Am Diet Assoc, Jun 2010;110(6):911–16.e12), that prevents your cells from responding to insulin, which can lead to diabetes or make it harder to control existing diabetes (Diabetes Care, January 2014;37:88-95).
 Many animal studies have shown that a diet high in AGEs prevents cells from responding to insulin, raises blood sugar levels and raises insulin levels, which can cause or worsen diabetes, while restricting AGEs helps to lower blood sugar levels.
 AGEs also increase risk for heart attacks and cancers (Cancer Causes & Control, 2012, 23:405-420).